svermeulen/vim-easyclip/README.md

 `g:EasyClipYankHistorySize` - Change this to limit yank history, defaults to 30

 `g:EasyClipUseDefaults` - If you want to load easyclip without defining any of the default key mappings, just set this to zero in your vimrc.
-You can then pick and choose what to use from EasyVim by binding to the `<plug>` mappings yourself.
+You can then pick and choose what to use from EasyClip by binding to the `<plug>` mappings yourself.

 ### Key Mappings ###